tnc-ca-geo/animl-ml/api/irc/README.md

 ## Deploying the model to a Sagemaker Serverless Endpoint

-Use a SageMaker Notebook instance to run the `deploy_to_sagemaker.ipynb` notebook.
-The notebook walks through creating model on SageMaker, preparing the endpoint, deploying, and testing.
+Start up a Sagemaker Notebook instance and associate this repo with it to pull in the `deploy_to_sagemaker.ipynb` and supporting files with it.
+Step through that notebook to (re)build and push the Docker image to ECR, create the model, endpoint config, and endpoint in Sagemaker, and finally test the endpoint.